onepub-dev/dcli/README.md

 The problem now is that its old, has an archaic syntax and doesn't scale well.

-So why is dshell different?
+So why is DShell different?

 DShell is based on the relatively new programming language; Dart.